-To do so, Hostinger users can access the Server Management page and click on the Reboot button.
+To do so, Hostinger users can access the VPS information tab and click on the Reboot VPS button.

 If the 503 service unavailable error persists, the problem might come from temporary issues within your computer devices and home connection.
 This can happen due to network misconfiguration that prevents your devices from processing requests.